Ejen Ali The Movie: Plot

-15 years ago, Niki and her childhood friend Aliya steal an artificial heart to save a woman named Mak Nyah.
-As they were cornered by M.A.T.A. pillar heads, Aliya tells Niki to escape with the heart.
+15 years ago, Niki and her childhood friend Aliya steal an artificial heart from a container port to save a woman named Mak Yah.
+As they were cornered by M.A.T.A.'s pillar heads, Aliya tells Niki to escape with the heart.

-Presently, intruders hijack a plane transporting mayor of Cyberaya Dato' Othman.
+Presently, intruders hijack a plane transporting Cyberaya mayor Dato' Othman.
 Ali, Alicia and Bakar come to rescue, though the intruders escape.
 Agents Bobby and Fit arrive to save Othman who is ejected as Fit lands the plane with an Override Mode similar to I.R.I.S.'s.
 Ali finds that Bobby and Fit are testing the I.R.I.S.
-Neo, a new-generation I.R.I.S. that can repeatedly use Override Mode.
-That night, Ali finds a pen-drive in a music box Aliya left.
+Neo, a newer version of I.R.I.S. that can repeatedly utilise Override Mode.
+That night, Ali finds a pen-drive in a musical box Aliya left.
 Alicia, Ali and Bakar go to M.A.T.A. from Mamak Maju to discuss with Othman, who reveals he established M.A.T.A. while developing Cyberaya, having every agent serve him unquestionably.
-General Rama confirms the fuel in the hijacking as Azurium while the weaponry and perpetrators originate not from Cyberaya.
+General Rama confirms the fuel in the hijacking as Azureum while the weaponry and perpetrators originate not from Cyberaya.
 He orders a raid on Abang Bear, suspecting he smuggled the weapons.
 As Bear escapes, Niki apprehends him and swipes the weapons.
-Ali chases Niki on his scooter to Cyberaya's outskirt slums.
+Ali chases Niki on his scooter to Pinggiran, Cyberaya's outskirt slums.

-As Ali recovers in Niki's hideout, he finds a similar symbol to the pen-drive on Niki's earrings.
-She finds that Ali is Aliya's son, and long ago, Aliya met Niki in the city, helping her and the slum inhabitants fight and loot enemies together; the stolen weaponry contained Azurium which they also used as fuel.
-Bear's interrogation reveals the dealer as Vikram Chandra—head of Beta Tower—who also worked to develop Cyberaya.
-Rama finds caches of Azurium there which Ali has Niki retrieve.
-She triggers the security systems, but Ali's Override helps her escape.
-They celebrate at Niki's hideout where Ali meets Nyah, Aliya's old friend.
+As Ali recovers in Niki's hideout, he finds a similar symbol to the pen-drive on Niki's earrings, and Niki finds that Ali is Aliya's son.
+Aliya met Niki in the city and helped her to walk again, fighting together for Pinggiran and maintaining it; the stolen weaponry had the Azureum fuel Pinggiran needed.
+Bear's interrogation reveals the dealer as Vikram Chandra, head of Beta Tower and an associate of Othman.
+Rama finds a stockpile of Azureum at Beta Tower which Ali has Niki retrieve.
+She inadvertently triggers its security systems, but Ali's Override helps her escape.
+They celebrate at Niki's hideout, where Ali meets Mak Yah.